|– Av Agency absenteeism > 2.1%||– REACT absenteeism 1%|

 We will consult with you about whether adjustments are needed to avoid you being disadvantaged and may ask you to see a doctor appointed by us, to advise on this.
 We will seek to accommodate your needs within reason.
 If we consider a particular adjustment unreasonable we will explain why and try to find an alternative solution.

-Managers with responsibility for managing a member of staff who they know or think to be disabled should speak to the HR Officer to ensure that all relevant duties are complied with.
+Managers with responsibility for managing a member of staff who they know or think to be disabled should speak to the HR Manager to ensure that all relevant duties are complied with.

 As noted above, the Employer will recruit employees and make other employment decisions concerning promotion, training, dismissal and related issues, on the basis of the objective criteria.